dmuth/splunk-lab/README.md

 - <a href="https://github.com/dmuth/splunk-network-health-check">Splunk Network Health Check</a>

+## Credits

+- <a href="http://www.splunk.com/">Splunk</a>, for having such a kick-ass product!
+- <a href="http://patorjk.com/software/taag/">This text to ASCII art generator</a>, for the logo I used in the script.

 ## Contact

 My email is doug.muth@gmail.com.
 I am also <a href="http://twitter.com/dmuth">@dmuth on Twitter</a> and <a href="http://facebook.com/dmuth">Facebook</a>!